Super Bowl XI: Fourth quarter

-The Raiders were forced to punt on their next drive, after they were unable to recover from Alan Page's 11-yard sack on first down.
-Then aided by Tarkenton's completions to White for gains of 14 and 18 yards, respectively, the Vikings advanced to the Oakland 37-yard line (The 18-yard completion to White featured an infamous hit from Jack Tatum that knocked Sammy White's helmet off, sending it and his mouthguard flying, but somehow White held on to the ball and recovered after being knocked out for a moment).
-However, on third down and 3, Hall intercepted a pass from Tarkenton and returned it 16 yards to the 46-yard line.
-Three plays later, Biletnikoff's 48-yard catch and run reception moved the ball to the Vikings' 2-yard line, setting up Banaszak's second rushing touchdown to increase Oakland's lead to 26–7.
-All three Raiders offensive touchdowns had been preceded on the previous play by key Biletnikoff receptions.
+Vikings defensive tackle Alan Page sacked Stabler for an 11-yard loss to start the fourth quarter, leading to an Oakland punt.
+The Vikings then advanced to the Oakland 37-yard line behind Tarkenton completions to White of 14 and 18 yards, with the second featuring a combined hit from safeties Jack Tatum and Skip Thomas that sent White's helmet and mouthguard flying (and left him momentarily knocked out).
+On 3rd-and-3, Hall intercepted a pass from Tarkenton and returned it 16 yards to the Minnesota 46.
+Three plays later, Biletnikoff's 48-yard reception from Stabler moved the ball to the Vikings' 2-yard line.
+Banaszak rushed in for another touchdown, increasing the Raiders' lead to 26–7.
+All three Raiders offensive touchdowns had been preceded on the previous play by key receptions by Biletnikoff.

-White returned the ensuing kickoff 19 yards to the Minnesota 32-yard line, and four plays later, Tarkenton completed a 25-yard pass to receiver Rashad to reach the Oakland 28-yard line.
-However, on the next play, defensive back Willie Brown intercepted a pass intended for White and returned it 75 yards for a touchdown.
-Although Mann missed the extra point attempt, the Raiders put the game out of reach, 32–7.
+White returned the ensuing kickoff 19 yards to the Minnesota 32-yard line.
+Four plays later Tarkenton completed a 25-yard pass to Rashad to the Oakland 28.
+On the next play, cornerback Willie Brown put the game completely out of reach by intercepting a pass intended for White and returned it 75 yards for an Oakland touchdown.
+Mann's extra point attempt again went wide right, but Oakland's lead was now 32–7.

-After both teams turned the ball over on downs, Minnesota drove 86 yards in 9 plays to score on a 14-yard touchdown pass from backup quarterback Bob Lee to Voigt.
-The touchdown cut Minnesota's deficit to 32–14, but by then there were only 25 seconds remaining in the game.
+After both teams turned the ball over on downs, a four-score Minnesota comeback was considered impossible and the Vikings brought in backup quarterback Bob Lee.
+He then led Minnesota 86 yards in 9 plays, scoring on a 14-yard touchdown pass to Voigt with only 25 seconds remaining.
+Oakland wide receiver Mike Siani recovered Minnesota's ensuing onside kick to end the game and secure the Raiders' first Super Bowl title.